-Topics: lower back pain, help for lower back pain, cures for lower back pain, treatment for lower back pain, lower right back pain, lower left back pain, lower back pain symptoms, Symptoms of Back Pain, lower back pain
+Topics: lower left back pain, lower back pain symptoms, lower back pain, lower back pain, cures for lower back pain, treatment for lower back pain, lower right back pain, Symptoms of Back Pain, help for lower back pain

 As we age the discs in our back can wear down and lead to back pain leading to Degenerative Disc Disease (DDD).
 Degenerative disc disease usually occurs in active and healthy people who are in their thirties or forties.
 Some people with deterioration have no pain and do not become of aware of the condition until they go in for a check up or other health problems occur.
 This can occur in any level of the spine, which leads to localized pain.

 Topics: degenerated disc illinois, degenerative disc, degenerative bulging disc, degenerated disc, Degenerated Disc Disease, Symptoms of Back Pain, degenerative disc disease treatment, rehydrate a degenerative disc, Degenerative Disc Disease Symptoms

 Stenosis is a condition where the openings in the spine get smaller.
 The problem of stenosis is the openings can get smaller and pinch your spinal cord or spinal nerves causing extreme pain depending on the location of where the nerve is being pinched.
 Gradually over time the pain will worsen so it is best to go to a doctor right away when you start to feel any symptoms of stenosis.

 Topics: spinal stenosis, spinal stenosis, pain from spinal stenosis, treating spinal stenosis, stenosis illinois, spinal stenosis sciatica, spinal stenosis symptoms, what causes spinal stenosis, Symptoms of Back Pain